Cray-HPE/docs-csm/operations/security_and_authentication/Configure_root_user_on_HPE_iLO_BMCs.md

 By default, HPE BMC controllers have the `Administrator` user account.
 In order to discover this type of hardware, the `root` service account needs to be configured.

-When is this procedure applicable:
+This procedure is applicable in the following situations:

-1. Root password is known & does not match the destination system default air-cooled BMC credentials.
-For example, a node has been moved between systems and each system gas different default global credentials.
+- The root password is known and does not match the destination system default air-cooled BMC credentials.
+  - For example, a node has been moved between systems and each system has different default global credentials.
-2. Root user does not exist.
+- The root user does not exist.
-3. Root user exists with an unknown password.
+- The root user exists with an unknown password.

 ## Prerequisites